Aurel300/shkit/README.md

 ### `hx` - haxe code utility

+By default, build using the `make.hxml` file in the current working directory. `hx run` or the `rx` (shortcut) attempts to run the built files, currently only supported with neko and swf projects.

+`hx runonly` or `hx ro` only runs the currently built files (if possible), without building.

 ### `rx` - shortcut for `hx run` (build and run)

+Just a shortcut for ease of use.

 ### `nuhx` - create a new haxe project